Join Our Writing Workshops in Japan

 Are you a wannabe travel writer or an aspiring journalist with itchy feet?
 Do you want to spend a month in the Land of the Rising Sun learning a language, studying with media industry pros and getting real-world writing experience?

-Come sink your teeth into one of the world’s coolest capitals with Global Hobo.
-Over the course of four weeks, a team of city-slicking hobos will be living and breathing all of Tokyo’s quirks, attending daily writing workshops taught by passionate young people from the media industry and studying Japanese with a top language school.
-In their spare time, hobos will be writing their butts off, preparing two pieces to be pitched and published online and putting together a comprehensive city guidebook in teams.
+We’re on the hunt for a team of hobos who want to live, work and study in Tokyo – one of the world’s coolest capitals.
+Over the course of four weeks, you’ll be living and breathing all of Tokyo’s quirks, attending daily writing workshops taught by passionate young people from the media industry and studying Japanese with a top language school.
+In your spare time, you’ll will be writing their butts off, preparing two pieces to be pitched and published online and putting together a comprehensive city guidebook in teams.

 The course has been expertly designed to be a bridge between studying and entering the workforce as a freelance writer, starting a publication or transforming your own blog into a workable commodity.
-If you’re a high-school leaver, this program is the perfect mini exchange to squeeze in before you hit the books again next year.
-If you’re already in the throes of university and studying something like journalism or communications, you may even be eligible for a full subject’s credit.
-And if you’re not studying and you’re just on the hunt for a sweet project that combines travel and writing, well really, it would be rude not to, right?
+If you’re a high-school leaver, it’s the perfect mini escape before you hit the books again next year.
+If you’re already in the throes of university and studying journalism or communications, you may be eligible for a full subject’s credit.
+And if you’re not studying and you’re just on the hunt for a sweet project that combines travel and writing, this is the ultimate opportunity to get some real-world industry experience.

-Unlike our Bali program, where hobos zip around together on scooters, Tokyo requires its inhabitants to be a bit more street smart and independent, as you’ll be getting around via public transport.
-Accommodation will be in single or twin-share Japanese-style hotel rooms in Yanesen – one of the cutest and oldest (and safest!) parts of Tokyo just 25 minutes by train from the centre.
+You’ll be living in Yanesen – one of the cutest and oldest (and safest!) parts of Tokyo just 25 minutes by train from the centre.
+Accommodation will be Japanese-style hotel rooms: tatami mats, futons and all, just down the road from a traditional bathhouse.
 Your writing and language classes will be held between colourful Shinjuku and the polished business district of Ginza, a hop away from Tokyo’s famous fish markets (hellooOoo fresh sushi).

 What you get:

-- Daily travel-writing and blogging workshops with a range of passionate young people who work in the media industry (writers and editors from publications like Global Hobo, Your Friends House, VICE, Tone Deaf and more).
-Think travel-narrative writing, pitching to editors, building a brand and working as a freelancer on the road in exchange for sweet, sweet cash.
+- Daily travel-writing and blogging workshops with a range of editors, writers and producers from the media industry (think publications like Global Hobo, Your Friend’s House, VICE, Tone Deaf and more).
+Classes will cover topics such as travel-narrative writing, pitching to editors, building a brand and working as a freelancer on the road in exchange for sweet, sweet cash.

 - 30 hours of small-group Japanese language classes with a reputable Tokyo school

-- One month’s accommodation in self-contained apartments, complete with WiFi and easy access to public transport.
+- One month’s accommodation in Japanese-style hotel rooms, complete with WiFi and easy access to public transport.

 - Membership at coworking spaces Hapon Shinjuku and Ginza Hub